datanav/docs/best-practice.rst

 Raw input
 ^^^^^^^^^

-When reading data into Sesam it is best practice to copy it and npt start changing it.
-This wasy we ha a dataset whis is identical or close to identical to source data.
-It is, however, common practice to add namespaced identifire on the source pipe to keep track of where data comes from.
+When reading data into Sesam it is best practice to copy it and not start changing it.
+This way we have a dataset which is identical or close to identical to the source data.
+It is, however, common practice to add namespaced identifire on the source pipe to keep track of where the data comes from.

 Benefits
 • Not configured specifically for any project or use-case, therefore much easier to re-use the data over time